A Mobile Website vs. A Mobile App – What’s The Difference?

 Although you can view all websites on a mobile device, the smaller screens of phones and tablets may create a challenge for using the website if it was not written for mobile devices.

-The idea behind a mobile website is that you create your website in such a way that mobile device users can easily access and consume the content they need using their mobile device.
+The idea behind a mobile website is that you create your website in such a way that users can easily access and consume the content they need using their mobile device.
 This is often done using an approach known as Responsive Design.
+Essentially, the website is built to be “responsive,” or, adjust to the size of the device’s screen.
 You can read more about What Is Responsive Design in this article.

 A mobile app is not a website.
 It doesn’t display within a web browser.
 A mobile app is a separate application that you install, typically from the App Store or Google Play, and run on your mobile device.
 Some common mobile applications are Waze, Instagram, Facebook and Evernote.

 It is understandable to be confused because some mobile apps also have the same functionality available on a mobile website.
 Amazon, Facebook and Evernote are all great examples of this.

 As a user on a mobile device, you can choose to open up your Facebook app, or you can go to a web browser and type in facebook.com.
 Although the content and the functionality are almost identical, the experience is different.
 This is because there are differences in what you can build and how it looks in a mobile website vs. a mobile app.
 We will touch on the differences next.

 Mobile Website vs. Mobile App

 A mobile website for most situations can handle your business needs and more.
 But it does have some limitations compared to mobile apps.